elysiajs/documentation/docs/essential/handler.md

     .listen(3000)
 ```

-Elysia also provide an auto-completion for searching a certain code for your IDE.
+Elysia also provides an auto-completion for searching a certain code for your IDE.

 ## Response
 Elysia is build on top of Web Standard Request/Response.

 To comply with the Web Standard, a value returned from route handler will be mapped into a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) by Elysia.

-Helping you can focus on business logic rather than boilerplate code.
+Helping you focus on business logic rather than boilerplate code.

 ```typescript
 import { Elysia } from 'elysia'